IMMANUVEL-M/terraform-Amazonmq-broker/README.md

-Introduction:
+Introduction
-This module provisions the following resources:
+This Terraform module provisions the following resources:

-ActiveMQ broker with SINGLE_INSTANCE
+ActiveMQ broker with SINGLE_INSTANCE.

-You can change it to ACTIVE_STANDBY in the local.tf file if your requirement is ACTIVE_STANDBY  broker
+You can change it to ACTIVE_STANDBY in the local.tf file if your requirement is an ACTIVE_STANDBY broker.

-Please refer the cloudpose module for inputs and Outputs as this code was created wuth the motivaton and help from cloudpose
+Please refer to the CloudPosse module for inputs and outputs as this code was created with the motivation and help from CloudPosse:

+CloudPosse MQ Broker Module

 https://registry.terraform.io/modules/cloudposse/mq-broker/aws/latest

-Purpose :
+Purpose

-The purpose of the code is to simplify and provide a unique terraform IAC for amazonMQ with secretmanager integration for username and password
+The purpose of this module is to simplify and provide a unique Terraform Infrastructure as Code (IAC) solution for Amazon MQ with Secret Manager integration for username and password.

-Usage :
+Usage

-Please use the local.tf to provide the inputs and it is not expected the inputs to be given in any other .tf files including variables.tf
+Please use the local.tf file to provide the necessary inputs.
+It is not expected that inputs will be given in any other .tf files, including variables.tf.

-For Example below value of "ActiveMQ" will provision the ActiveMQ engine in the Amazon MQ and if you need RabbitMQ , you need to change  this accordingly mq_broker_engine_type                = "ActiveMQ"
+For example, the value of ActiveMQ below will provision the ActiveMQ engine in Amazon MQ.
+If you need RabbitMQ, you will need to change this accordingly:

+hcl
+Copy code
+mq_broker_engine_type = "ActiveMQ"
-All the suggestions are welcomes to improvise  or enhance further
+All suggestions to improve or enhance this module are welcome.